 Siblings were often placed together but where siblings were not initially placed together sometimes efforts were made to reunite a sibling group in one establishment.
-Where this was not possible visits were sometimes arranged between siblings; this was more common in the 1970s onwards than in the 1940s.
+Where this was not possible visits were sometimes arranged between siblings; this was more common in the 1970s onwards.